Income tax information based on the Romanian Tax Code, Law no. 227/2015 in force beginning 1 January 2016.

 However, in case of assignments, the Romanian employer no longer has the obligation to withhold and pay the Romanian income tax due to the Romanian government, provided that the individual is assigned to a country with which Romania has concluded a DTT and the individual is present in that country for a period longer than the period mentioned in the DTT.
 Note importantly that although no Romanian income tax is paid during the year, at the end of the year a regularization of the income tax should be made and it is the individual’s obligation to file an annual tax return in this respect.

-Romanian residents (except for non-Romanian individuals qualifying for the one-year rule exemption) who derive rental income in foreign currency, self-employment income, capital gains from sale of securities or income from intellectual property rights must file an annual tax return by 25 May of each year for the previous year.
+Romanian residents who derive rental income in foreign currency, self-employment income, capital gains from sale of securities or income from intellectual property rights must file an annual tax return by 25 May of each year for the previous year.

 Individuals who receive taxable remuneration from a non-Romanian payroll are taxed from the moment of their arrival in Romania irrespective of the assignment duration in Romania, unless they can claim protection under the relevant tax treaty.